Shammai: Legacy

-Hillel's grandson Gamaliel succeeded to the position of president after Shammai in 30 CE, but the Sanhedrin would remain dominated by the house of Shammai until around 70 CE (see Council of Jamnia).
+Hillel's grandson Gamaliel succeeded to the position of president after Shammai in 30 CE, but the Sanhedrin remained dominated by the house of Shammai until around 70 CE (see Council of Jamnia).
 A "voice from heaven" was said to have nullified the legality of the rulings of the house of Shammai, which is why Rabbinical Judaism has followed Hillel.

 Shammai took an active part in the political and religious complications of his native land.
 Of a stern temperament, he cultivated the characteristic of firmness and strictness in law in contrast to the tireless patience which is said to have distinguished Hillel's approach.
 Once, when a gentile came to him and asked to be converted to Judaism (or Noahide monotheism as H. Falk argues) upon the condition of extreme brevity ("on one foot") which Shammai held to be impossible, he drove the brazen applicant away; whereas Hillel rebuked him gently by saying, "What is hateful to you, do not do to your fellow.
 This is the whole Torah.
 The rest is the explanation.
 Go and learn."
 The gentile subsequently converted.